aliaksei-chareshneu/volseg_docs/docs/preprocessor/advanced.md

 The following excerpt showcases a sample structure for a JSON file containing extra data, specifically designed for the aforementioned use case of overriding voxel size information:

-This section presents another illustrative example pertaining to the preprocessing workflow for the EMPIAR-10988 entry.
-A detailed tutorial outlining this process can be found online at[ https://github.com/aliaksei-chareshneu/molstar-volseg/blob/main/readme_new_preprocessor.md#empiar-10988](https://github.com/aliaksei-chareshneu/cellstar-volume-server-v2/blob/main/readme_new_preprocessor.md#empiar-10988).
+This section presents another illustrative example pertaining to the preprocessing workflow for the `EMPIAR-10988` entry.
+A detailed tutorial outlining this process can be found at [https://github.com/aliaksei-chareshneu/molstar-volseg/blob/main/readme_new_preprocessor.md#empiar-10988](https://github.com/aliaksei-chareshneu/cellstar-volume-server-v2/blob/main/readme_new_preprocessor.md#empiar-10988).

 In this particular case, the purpose of using extra data is to modify the segment identifications automatically assigned by the Preprocessor during the analysis of electron density mask files.
-These files typically contain generic values like "1" or "2".
-The advanced preprocessing functionality with extra data allows users to replace these generic labels with more biologically relevant segment IDs, such as "cytoplasm" or "mitochondria".
+Grid data in these files typically consists of integer values, e.g. `1` or `2`.
+As the Preprocessor automatically uses these values as segment IDs, this translates to generic segment names, such as `Segment 1`, `Segment 2` etc. While it is possible to manually edit this via `Annotation Editor`, we offer an advanced option that allows the user to achieve the same result with the help of extra data functionality.
+It allows users to easily replace these with more biologically relevant segment IDs, such as `cytoplasm` or `mitochondria` via providing a JSON file following specific format as the first input file to the Preprocessor.

 The following code snippet illustrates a possible configuration for the extra data JSON file, specifically designed to achieve the aforementioned customization of segment IDs for the EMPIAR-10988 entry:

 ```json
 {